llbit/chunky-docs/docs/index.md

 Chunky
 ======

 Chunky is a Minecraft mapping and rendering tool.
+Chunky can be used to render Minecraft worlds.
+Check out the [Chunky subreddit](http://www.reddit.com/r/chunky) for examples of what people are using Chunky for!

 Download links for version [@VERSION@](release/@VERSION@/release_notes.html):